ksator/kafka_hello_world/README.md

 second message
 third message
 ```

-In consumer mode, Kafkacat gets messages from the broker and writes messages to stdout.
 Using the below command, Kafkacat is used in consumer mode, the broker is 100.123.35.0:9092, the topic is Topic1.
 ```
 $ kafkacat -C -b 100.123.35.0:9092 -t Topic1